 That said, if you’re looking for the highest rewards value, your best option is to pair the Chase Freedom Unlimited card with other cards that earn Chase Ultimate Rewards points.

-Our table below shows the value of combining the Chase Freedom Unlimited card with the Chase Freedom Flex and Chase Sapphire Reserve card.
-If you max out the Freedom Flex card’s rotating bonus categories and your spending matches that of the average consumer on other purchases, you can earn around 50,295 Ultimate Rewards points per year, worth anywhere from $500 to $800 or more, depending on how you redeem them.
+The table below shows the value of combining the Chase Freedom Unlimited with the Chase Freedom Flex and Chase Sapphire Reserve.
+If you max out the Freedom Flex’s rotating bonus categories and your spending matches that of the average consumer on other purchases, you can earn around 50,295 Ultimate Rewards points per year – worth anywhere from $500 to $800 or more, depending on how you redeem them.